 - The 30 April 2010 decision that myrtle rust was ineradicable was far too premature, given it had been detected only in two nurseries and not in bushland.
-It was also inconsistent with the process outlined in the contingency plan.69 - Given the recognised extreme risks of the disease, and the lack of information about the extent of establishment and likely impacts, the precautionary principle should have been applied.70 We are concerned (in general) that short-term budgetary considerations prevail over environmental and longerterm economic considerations in many emergency response decisions.
+It was also inconsistent with the process outlined in the contingency plan.19 - Given the recognised extreme risks of the disease, and the lack of information about the extent of establishment and likely impacts, the precautionary principle should have been applied.20 It seems that short-term budgetary considerations prevail over environmental and longer-term economic considerations in many emergency response decisions.
 One state (or industry in some cases) reluctant to contribute funds can veto an eradication. - The decision-making lacked transparency and did not appear to consistently involve experts in ecology or plant pathology.
-It did not involve environment NGO stakeholders.71 A Scientific Advisory Panel was appointed only in July but it is not clear that it had ecological/conservation expertise.72
+It did not involve environment NGO stakeholders.21 A Scientific Advisory Panel was appointed only in July but it is not clear that it had ecological/conservation expertise.22

-Environmental risks were not given sufficient weighting in the decision-making process.
-We very much doubt that the same decision would have been made in the event of the rust being something like foot and mouth disease or equine influenza (industry equivalents in terms of its significance).
+• Environmental risks were not given sufficient weighting in the decisionmaking process.
+We very much doubt that the same decision would have been made if it had been an incursion of foot and mouth disease or equine influenza.

 Carnegie and Cooper (2011) report that until November-December (when weather conditions conducive for spread and infection occurred) the rust was spreading only due to movement of infected plants and people.
-This leaves open the real possibility that had more resources (flowing from national cost-sharing arrangements) been dedicated to surveys and eradication in the initial stages after detection, the rust's spread into bushland could have been prevented.
+This leaves open the real possibility that had more resources (flowing from national costsharing arrangements) been dedicated to surveys and eradication in the initial stages after detection, the rust's spread into bushland could have been prevented.
 Carnegie and Cooper (2011) say that the conditions in the few months after detection (until late spring) 'provided an ideal situation to attempt to eradicate the rust'.
 ISC is of the opinion that the very high risks of myrtle rust warranted an early full-scale eradication attempt, which would have been consistent with the contingency plan.

-It is unclear why the National Management Group did not follow the contingency plan.
+Resources

-Resources: Compared to the potential impacts of this disease - both economic and environment - extremely modest sums were invested in the emergency response.
-On 9 April 2011, it was reported (in The Australian) that the NSW government had spent \$5 million detecting, controlling and attempting to eradicate the rust (to December 2010), Queensland had spent \$970,000, and the federal government \$1.4 million.73
+Compared to the potential impacts of this disease - both economic and environmental - extremely modest sums were invested in the emergency response.
+On 9 April 2011, it was reported (in The Australian) that the NSW government had spent \$5 million detecting, controlling and attempting to eradicate the rust (to December 2010), Queensland had spent \$970,000, and the federal government \$1.4 million.23